News

 Publishing via TERN protects government data and meets open data goals

-The other thing about TERN’s data infrastructure that suited Queensland Government needs is the fact that data can be accessed under a Creative Commons International 4.0 licence, says Steve Jones, Director of Science Information Services for DSITI.
+The other thing about TERN’s environment database infrastructure that suited Queensland Government needs is the fact that data can be accessed under a Creative Commons International 4.0 licence, says Steve Jones, Director of Science Information Services for DSITI.

 “As well as protecting the data and their authors by law, publishing under Creative Commons is in line with the Australian and Queensland Government’s move towards greater open access to its information,” said Steve.